PaulWay/openscad_work/Test_pieces/README.md

 of objects, or for inscribing them into objects.
 Make your objects look nicer and distinctive!

+**File: `finger_guard.scad`**

+An experimental finger splint for when, just hypothetically, you've injured your hand on a table saw and you need a custom rigid brace to fit the bandages.

 **File: `key_decoration.scad`**

 First experiments with procedural generation of a greek key/maze decoration.